DALILA IN MILTON’S SAMSON AGONISTES

 DOI:

 For several reasons, Delilah's scene in John Milton's Samson Agonistes is crucial to this tragedy.
-Firstly, she portrays the "tempter" in this drama.
-Second, she can be compared to many characters in other dramas, such as Eve, Satan, and other notable figures.
-Finally, her episode length suggests that she is in the midst of tragedy; it adds to and helps portray Samson's growth as a character.
-Finally, Delilah awakens and helps Samson understand his flaws and weaknesses, after which he finds his right path and accepts his fate.
+First of all, she plays the "tempter" in this drama.
+Second, she could be compared to many characters in other dramas, such as Eve, Satan, and other notable figures.
+Finally, the length of her episode suggests that she is in the midst of tragedy; she adds and helps represent Samson's growth as a character.
+Finally, Delilah awakens and helps Samson understand his flaws and weaknesses, after which she finds the right path and accepts his fate.

 Downloads